tequdev/evernode-docs/docs/source/hosts/evernode-diagnostics.md

 - You have to run `evernode offerlease` to offer the minted leases.

 ## 11. No rewards even if the Host is active
-- **Case 1:** In the version 0.8.2 you won't rewards if your host has unoffered leases.
+- **Case 1:** In version 0.8.2 you won't rewards if your host has unoffered leases.
 - **Case 2:** Your reputation will be set to 0, if your host has less than 3 instances.
 - **Case 3:** Your reputation will be set to 0, if your host's lease fee is more than `(reward distribution for the moment / host count) * 110%`
 - **Case 4:** Your reputation will be set to 0, if you haven't upgraded to v0.8.2 within **one week**.